greenplum-db/pxf/server/pxf-jdbc/README.md

 #### Mechanism
-If partitioning is enabled, the SELECT query is split into a set of small queries, each of which is called a *fragment*.
-All the fragments are processed by separate PXF instances simultaneously.
-If there are more fragments than PXF instances, some instances will process more than one fragment; if only one PXF instance is available, it will process all the fragments.
+If partitioning is enabled, a SELECT query is split into a set of small queries, each of which is called a *fragment*.
+All fragments are processed by separate PXF instances simultaneously.
+If there are more fragments than PXF instances, some instances will process more than one fragment; if only one PXF instance is available, it will process all fragments.

 Extra query constraints (`WHERE` expressions) are automatically added to each fragment to guarantee that every tuple of data is retrieved from the external database exactly once.

+Fragments are distributed randomly among PXF instances.

+[Query-preceding SQL command](#query-preceding-sql-command-1) is executed once for *every* fragment.
+However, the command itself is taken from configuration file of the PXF instance that processes given fragment.
+Commands may differ (or be absent) in different configuration files.
+Thus, exact number of times query-preceding SQL command is executed depends on two factors:
+* Number of fragments
+* Structures of configuration files of PXF instances

+If all configuration files set the same command, it will be executed as many times as there are fragments.

 #### Example